Skip to main content

 At this point, you've explored your topic and created a collection of connected articles.
 You may have already discovered new connections and sub-topics you didn't yet know about.
 However, this search has been largely limited based on connected papers.
 If you want to find articles you may have missed because they aren't connected at all to your existing literature, you'll need to change your search strategy.

-You'll see a very different Litmap, one that likely shows many entirely disconnected articles.
+You'll see a very different Litmap.
+This one will likely show many entirely disconnected articles.
 This is a great way to spot papers that fail to cite or reference any you already know.

 5. Future-proof your process